Can we trust the evaluation on ChatGPT?: Discussion and Conclusion

 ~ In this article, we discuss the reasons why we cannot trust the evaluation of ChatGPT models at its face value due to the possibility of data leakage.
 First, the closed nature of the model makes it impossible to verify whether any existing dataset was used or not.
-Second, with a constant training loop, it is also impossible to verify that no researchers or users have leaked a particular dataset to the model, especially given the sheer scale of availability of the model (more than 100 million users\footnote{https://seo.ai/blog/chatgpt-user-statistics-facts} at the time of writing).
-Any evaluation attempt using ChatGPT may \emph{expose} ChatGPT to the evaluation dataset.
-Even the mere exposure of the input may make evaluation unreliable~\cite{brown2020language,radford2019language}.
-Therefore, unless the evaluation is completely new, it is difficult to ensure the lack of data leakage to the model.
+Second, with a constant training loop, it is also impossible to verify that no researchers or users have leaked a particular dataset to the model, especially given the sheer scale of availability of the model (more than 100 million users\footnote{\url{https://archive.is/GiV3J}} at the time of writing).
+Any evaluation attempt using ChatGPT may \emph{expose} the very evaluation dataset to ChatGPT, potentially making all subsequent evaluations unreliable.
+Note that even the mere exposure of the input may make evaluation unreliable~\cite{brown2020language,radford2019language}.
+Therefore, unless the evaluation is completely novel, it is difficult to ensure the lack of data leakage to the model.

-Given that data leakage likely leads to a boost in apparent performance, we did a case study where there \textit{could} have been potential contamination, with documented evidence that researchers performed an evaluation of ChatGPT with an existing test dataset.
+Given that data leakage likely leads to a boost in estimated performance, we did a case study where there \textit{could} have been potential contamination, with documented evidence that researchers performed an evaluation of ChatGPT with an existing test dataset.
 In other words, the stance detection task that uses the SemEval 2016 Task 6 and P-stance datasets may no longer be a zero-shot problem for ChatGPT.
 Although we cannot rule out the explanation that the ChatGPT is simply superior to previous models, it is also impossible to rule out the possibility of data leakage.